-- Gloss meter.
-An instrument for measuring gloss as a function of the directionally selective reflecting properties of a material at angles near to and including the direction giving specular reflection. - Luminance meter.
-A luminance meter must have a sufficiently good V(λ)-sensitivity (Requirements for luminance meters are covered by CIE Publication 69 (1987).
-Luminance meters of CIE Class L(aboratory) with a combined performance characteristic $\leq 3 \%$ must be used.) and integrate luminance over a finite measuring field during a finite time.
+• Luminance meter.
+A luminance meter must have a sufficiently good $V(\lambda)$ -sensitivity (Requirements for luminance meters are covered by CIE Publication 69 (1987).
+Luminance meters of CIE Class L(aboratory) with a combined performance characteristic ≤ 3 % must be used.) and integrate luminance over a finite measuring field during a finite time.
 The meter must be equipped with adjustable optics and always be focused on the measured area.
-The luminance meter must incorporate a sufficiently long time constant of integration in order to ensure averaging of the pulsation of the light emitted by Notebook computers.
-The sensitivity must be independent of the polarization of the measured light (often referred to as f8 error).
+The luminance meter must incorporate a sufficiently long time constant of integration in order to ensure averaging of the pulsation of the light emitted by tablet computers.
+The sensitivity must be independent of the polarization of the measured light (often referred to as f_8 error).

 The luminance meter measuring field must be one degree for all measurements, except for the micro-photometric luminance measurements, see below.

 An automated instrument using collimating optics may be used for testing although the measurement area will differ somewhat from the area covered by the luminance meter.
-When the luminance measurement in this case is done at a shorter distance than 1.5 × the display diagonal (D) because of instrumental constraints, the test facility must verify that the results are equal to those done at 1.5 × D or (400mm if 1.5 × D < 400mm).
+When the luminance measurement in this case is done at a shorter distance than 1.5 \times the display diagonal (D) because of instrumental constraints, the test facility must verify that the results are equal to those done at 1.5 \times D or (400mm if 1.5 \times D < 400mm).

-• Micro-photometer.
+- Micro-photometer.
 Micro-photometric registration of the luminance distribution of test patterns must be performed with an array photo detector device capable of resolving structures of 0.02 mm.
-A scanning device must not be used because it is sensitive to jitter and other variations that may occur during a scanning.
+A scanning device must not be used because it is sensitive to jitter and other variations that may occur during a scanning. - Spectroradiometer.

-• Spectroradiometer.
 An instrument for the measurement of radiant flux as a function of wavelength must be used.
 A spectroradiometer for the measurement of light and colour is normally equipped with a microprocessor that makes it possible to obtain luminance and colour co-ordinates directly from raw measurement data.
 A spectroradiometer can replace the luminance meter when suitable.
 The wavelength resolution must be \leq 4nm for attaining accurate colour measurements.
 The sensitivity must be independent of the polarization of the measured light (often referred to as f_8 error).